Post

 Handling Session Expiration and Renewal

 Real-world applications require robust session handling that can detect when sessions expire and automatically renew them.
+This is especially important for cookie and state management in long-running scraping jobs.

 1